zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 The combination of Eqn.
-18.41-18.44 produces the analytic expression of the mean cosine of a spherical particle:
+18.41-18.44 produces the analytic expression of the mean cosine:

 $$ \tag{18.45}
 \begin{aligned}